tera-alkahest/alkahest/Alkahest.Extractor/README.md

 * `dump-xml <data center file>`: Dump data center contents to a specified directory as XML.
 The default output directory is `Xml`.

+Note that the dump commands will create over 20,000 files.

 You can specify the output file or directory for a command by giving the `--output` option.